 Sira Beach is the perfect base for exploring the charms of this ‘undiscovered’ island paradise, and your villa manager will be happy to organise a driver and customize an itinerary for an exhilarating day trip.

-The island’s most mesmerizing waterfall, Tiu Kelep (1 hour 30 minutes from Sira) has a mystical jungle setting on the northern slopes of Mount Rinjani, and is reached by an enjoyable hike across streams and through towering forests of trees.
+The island’s most mesmerizing waterfall, Sendang Gile (1 hour 30 minutes from Sira) has a mystical jungle setting on the northern slopes of Mount Rinjani and is reached by an enjoyable hike across streams and through towering forests of trees.

-Adventure-seekers should definitely consider climbing Mount Rinjani, the second highest mountain in Indonesia.
-The 3 day/2 night hike is not for the feint-hearted but those who make the trek are rewarded with stunning views over the crescent-shaped crater lake from the summit – a truly unforgettable experience.
+Adventure-seekers should definitely consider climbing Mount Rinjani, the second-highest mountain in Indonesia.
+The 3 day/2 night hike is not for the faint-hearted but those who make the trek are rewarded with stunning views over the crescent-shaped crater lake from the summit – a truly unforgettable experience.

 Lombok loosely translates as chilli, and traditional Sasak cuisine is on the spicy side of the spectrum.
 Dishes will be toned down at tourist restaurants but lovers of chilli should definitely try local restaurants to get the full fiery experience.
-Specialties include ayam taliwang – spring chicken marinated in dried red chilli, grilled and smothered in a sweet and spicy sauce, sate pusut ayam – minced chicken grilled on skewers and served with peanut sauce, and pepes seafood – seafood steamed in banana leaves.
+Specialities include ayam taliwang – spring chicken marinated in dried red chilli, grilled and smothered in a sweet and spicy sauce, sate pusut ayam – minced chicken grilled on skewers and served with peanut sauce, and nasi puyung – steamed rice accompanied by spicy shredded chicken, fried soybeans, grated coconut, and (of course) sambal, wrapped in banana leaves.

-Kuta Lombok provides a much quieter travel experience than world famous Kuta, Bali.
-Surfers in the know managed to keep this region’s fabulous waves a secret for decades, but with opening of nearby Praya International airport in 2011 (20 minutes drive), Kuta is now well and truly on the map, and dazzles visitors with its dramatic hills, rocky coves, and mile after glorious mile of breathtakingly beautiful uncrowded beaches.
+Kuta Lombok provides a much quieter travel experience than the world-famous Kuta, Bali.
+Surfers in the know managed to keep this region’s fabulous waves a secret for decades, but with the opening of nearby Praya International Airport in 2011 (20 minutes drive), Kuta is now well and truly on the map and dazzles visitors with its dramatic hills, rocky coves, and mile after glorious mile of breathtakingly beautiful uncrowded beaches.

 Getting there and away

-Flight time from Bali is just 25 minutes, while a fast boat takes approximately 2 hours from Serangan or Padang Bali, and a slow ferry takes 4-5 hours from Padang Bai.
+By boats: Fast boat takes approximately 2 hours from Serangan or Padang Bai, and a slow ferry takes 4-5 hours from Padang Bai.

-For more information on discovering Luscious Lombok and to book a villa stay in stunning Sira Beach visit www.elitehavens.com.
+For more information on discovering Lombok and to book a villa stay in stunning Sira Beach, visit www.elitehavens.com.